 There's a podcast of me talking about not having time to read here: How to Read

-My new project, Paid Leaves: Literature, Work, and Time since 1970 explores the way different strands of twentieth-century theory have imagined the reorganization of the worker’s day and the time to be given to education.
+My new solo project looks at relation of work and time in the last fifty years, and the ways in which this registers in the forms of first-person fiction has taken during this period.
+Paid Leaves: Literature, Work, and Time since 1970 explores the way different strands of twentieth-century theory have imagined the reorganization of the worker’s day and the time to be given to education.
 I am interested in particular in the work of Michel Serres, Jacques Rancière, Peter Weiss, Siegfried Kracauer, Hannah Arendt, and Raymond Williams and in recent fictions that engage with the realtionship between work, reading, and temporal experience.
-You can read an extract of it here: Queer Times for the Straight Book
+You can read published section of the project here: Queer Times for the Straight Book

-Reading and the Making of Time was supported by a Leverhulme Fellowship and a Humboldt Fellowship.
-I have recently organised conferences on the topics of Literature and Contingency (now published as a special issue of Textual Practice) and on the way recent novels travel in translation.
-I also write on contemporary issues and media use for publications on both sides of the Atlantic, including the Los Angeles Review of Books, Public Books, n+1 and the TLS, and I speak regularly in both European and North American contexts on contemporary and eighteenth-century themes.
+In the last years, I have held Leverhulme, Humboldt and Carlsberg fellowships.
+I also continue to write on contemporary issues and media use for publications on both sides of the Atlantic, including the Los Angeles Review of Books, Public Books, n+1 and the TLS, and I speak regularly in both European and North American contexts on contemporary and eighteenth-century themes.

 Eighteenth-century literature; the historical experience of time; theories of the novel; it-narratives; material cultural studies; theories of media and mediation; systems theory in a literary context.